mennooo/apex-modular-js/README.md

 # apex-modular-js
 Using modular JavaScript with Oracle Application Express

 This project is created for sample purposes only.
 It demonstrates how the create and use reusable JavaScript modules & widgets in an APEX application.
+It's developed with a combination of Node.js, Gulp and Browserify.

 Take a look at the folder structure and Gulp tasks.